 - 1. Do not proceed to the next step until the previous step has been completed. - 2.
 Clean the area outside the house, storage and service areas, water lines and ventilation system. - 3.
 Provide staff with adequate protection and clothing: masks, gloves, etc. - 4.
-Maintain the cleaning equipment regularly.
+Maintain the cleaning equipment regularly climate or poor feed quality,) and sufficient access to water.